Ted Gold: Death

 In 1969, Gold joined the Weatherman faction of Columbia SDS.
-Gold had become more militant after a visit to Cuba, during which he and some other U.S. anti-war activists met with representatives of the Vietnamese people who were also opposed to continued U.S. military intervention in Indochina.
+Gold had become more militant after a visit to Cuba, during which he and some other U.S. anti-war activists met with representatives of the North Vietnamese government.

 Five months after the Weatherman faction's October 1969 "Days of Rage" protests in Chicago, Gold died on March 6, 1970, in the Greenwich Village townhouse explosion at 18 West 11th Street in Greenwich Village, New York City.
 Diana Oughton and Terry Robbins also died in this explosion, in which Robbins and Oughton were building a nail bomb intended for a Fort Dix military dance event.
 Kathy Boudin and Cathy Wilkerson both survived the explosion.
-Gold was crushed to death by the building's façade, which killed him as he returned back to the townhouse.
+Gold was crushed to death by the building's façade, which killed him as he returned to the townhouse.
+Susan Braudy's writes that Gold was returning from the Strand Bookstore.
 John Jacobs, the other member of the collective, was not present and went underground after the blast.

-This occurred, according to Susan Braudy's book Family Circle, after Gold "had just returned to the first floor parlor after his first brief trip to the Strand Book Store".
-Braudy's book also revealed that "in front of the burning house, an FBI agent who had been part of the surveillance team keeping watch on the young radicals quickly snapped pictures of the house's crumbling brick Greek-revival façade" and "since the buildings on the block were of significant design interest, [the FBI agent] had been posing as an architectural historian".

 After the 1970 bombing, many members of the Weathermen were on the FBI's "most wanted" list.
 At the end of 1969 the Weathermen had changed their name to "Weather Underground Organization" as its members went underground, living beyond the reach of the law.